Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 1. _Showcase_ for the demo application
 2. _Periphery_ to look for dead code in the source code
+3. _ShowcaseTests_ for UI tests in demo app

 ## Certificates, profiles and identifiers